Patryk Klimala: Early career

 Born in Świdnica, Klimala began his career in Żarów about twelve kilometers north of Świdnica.
 He played for the club until 2012 when he went on to Lechia Dzierżoniów.
 From here, Klimala moved to Legia Warsaw's youth boarding school in 2014.
-Legia loaned the attacker back to his previous club Dzierżoniów from 2015 to 2016.
-While with Dzierżoniów he played in the III liga appearing in seven matches and scoring one goal.
+Legia loaned the attacker back to his previous club Lechia from 2015 to 2016.
+At Lechia, he played in the III liga, appearing in seven matches and scoring one goal.

 Jagiellonia Białystok

 Jagiellonia Białystok signed Klimala in July 2016.
-There he played for the U19 team for the first few months.
-Klimala made his first team debut for Jagiellonia on 25 September 2016 being subbed in for Przemysław Frankowski in the 92nd minute against Korona Kielce.
-He played two more games that season against Lech Poznań and Arka Gdynia being subbed in late in the game in both matches.
+There, he played for the under-19 team for the first few months.
+Klimala made his first team debut for Jagiellonia on 25 September 2016, being subbed in for Przemysław Frankowski in the 92nd minute against Korona Kielce.
+He played two more games that season, against Lech Poznań and Arka Gdynia, being subbed in late in the game in both matches.

 Loan to Wigry Suwałki

-Klimala was loaned to I liga side Wigry Suwałki for the 2017/18 season.
+Klimala was loaned to I liga side Wigry Suwałki for the 2017–18 season.
 He scored his first goal for the club on 21 October 2017 in a 2–2 draw with Bytovia Bytów.
 He ended the season as the team's top scorer with 13 goals in 27 games.

 Return to Jagiellonia

 Following his season on loan, Klimala returned to Jagiellonia.
-He made his debut in the Europa League against Rio Ave on 26 July 2018 in a 1–0 victory, he was subbed in the 83rd minute.
+He made his debut in the UEFA Europa League against Rio Ave on 26 July 2018 in a 1–0 victory, he was subbed in the 83rd minute.

 Klimala got his first chance in the starting eleven against Piast Gliwice on 19 August 2018.
 He played 63 minutes before being subbed out for Karol Swiderski, with Jagiellonia winning 2–1.

 On 4 December 2018, Klimala scored his first goal with Jagiellonia in a 2–0 victory over Arka Gdynia in the Polish Cup.
 On 12 March 2019, Klimala scored two goals in a 2–0 victory over Odra Opole, helping Jagiellonia advance to the semi-finals of the Polish Cup.

 Klimala scored his first goal in the top flight Ekstraklasa on 6 April 2019 in a 2–1 victory over Zagłębie Sosnowiec.